 This procedure is similar to changing the draper speed using the draper speed control switch while in motion.
-Refer to Setting Draper Speed Independent of Ground Speed, page 298.
-These changes become the new set-points.
+For instructions, refer to Setting Draper Speed Independent of Ground Speed, page 288.
+These changes become the new setpoints.

 - 1. Set HEADER INDEX (B) to OFF. - 2.
 Press REEL FAST (C) or REEL SLOW (D) on the ground speed lever (GSL) until display (A) shows ##.## REEL MPH with desired reel speed.